cjmarkham/asimpleforum/Developer-Notes.md

 In the example above, a new forum is created under "2 Forum 5".
 The 2 being the left node number and 5 being the right.
 After adding the forum "5 Forum 6" then the right value for the following nodes are incremented by 2.
 A similar scenario, but in reverse, when forums are deleted.

-# Refreshing Pages
+# Browser Page Refreshes

-During development you generally want to delete the files in cache/ folder to ensure your code changes are visible immediately in your browser.
+During development you often want to change files and immediately see the result of those changes in the web browser.
+If using 'disk' caching (specified in development.json file) you  generally want to delete the files in cache/ folder to ensure your code changes are  immediately  visible in your browser.